Half-Life: Alyx: Reception

-Half-Life: Alyx received "universal acclaim", according to review aggregator Metacritic.
+Half-Life: Alyx received "universal acclaim", according to the review aggregator website Metacritic.
 By April 2020, it was one of the 20 highest-rated PC games on Metacritic.
-Reviewers at publications such as VG247, Tom's Hardware, and Video Games Chronicle described it as VR's "killer app".
+VG247, TechRadar and Video Games Chronicle described it as VR's "killer app".

-The announcement trailer was watched over 10 million times within the first 24 hours of its release.
-Though most fans expressed excitement, some were disappointed that the game was only available in VR, a small but growing market in 2019.
-Before the game's release, Vic Hood of TechRadar expressed enthusiasm for Alyx, but wrote that "we forever live in hope for a Half-Life 3".
+The announcement trailer was watched more than 10 million times within the first 24 hours of its release.
+Though most fans expressed excitement, some were disappointed that Alyx was only available in VR, a small but growing market in 2019.
+Before the game's release, Vic Hood of TechRadar expressed enthusiasm but wrote that "we forever live in hope for a Half-Life 3".

 Kevin Webb of Business Insider wrote that Alyx could "spark fresh interest in an industry [VR] that has struggled to win over hardcore gamers".
 Andrew King of USGamer also suggested that Alyx would be the "make or break VR Jesus Moment" for the modding community, in whether the players would be interested and be capable of using the tools provided by Valve to produce new creations that took advantage of VR space, as modification within VR space had traditionally been difficult to work with prior to this point.

-Alyx also won the Easy Allies 2020 awards for both Best World Design and Game of the Year.
+In IGN, Dan Stapleton wrote that Alyx was one of the best shooter games, and the best VR shooter by far.
+He felt that "Valve has set a new bar for VR in interactivity, detail, and level design ...
+It feels like a game from the future, and one that the rest of VR gaming will likely take a good long while to match, much less surpass."

-In Polygon, Ben Kuchera wrote of how Alyx used VR to transform traditional FPS systems; for example, he felt that reloading guns, traditionally done with a single button press, was more fun in VR.
+In Polygon, Ben Kuchera wrote of how Alyx used VR to transform FPS systems.
+For example, he felt that reloading guns, traditionally performed with a button press, was more fun in VR.
 He wrote: "The magic lies in being inside the world, being able to touch it, and interact with it, directly.
-The game’s design and pacing would lose all meaning if played as a standard game, even if more players would be able to experience the story for its own sake."
+The game's design and pacing would lose all meaning if played as a standard game, even if more players would be able to experience the story for its own sake."
+Alyx won the Easy Allies 2020 awards for both Best World Design and Game of the Year.